Send the link below via email or IMCopy

 A feeling of excitement, curiosity, or uncertainty about what is going to happen next.

-A theme of Willy Wonka and the Chocolate Factory can be "honesty is the best policy."
+A theme of Willy Wonka and the Chocolate Factory can be " virtues of honesty."
+Greed and poverty vs. wealth are also applicable themes.

 Foreshadowing is the “Oh, that’s why he did that” moment in the story.